Feelings aren't truths

 It takes a failed relationship (or several) to realize that this absolutist mindset is a built-in feature of love.
 It's part of the diagnosis.
 It's part of Nature's design of the emotion we call love.

 We're not really aided by Nature here, as it's more like a feature than it is a bug, for thoughts and emotions to take us out of the present moment.
+If emotions didn't take you out of the present moment, they wouldn't be very convincing motivators.

 Another way of looking at this is that you can either be: